luvnft/thirdroom/docs/guides/unity/index.md

 ## Audio

-The Third Room Unity Exporter supports exporting both positional and global audio emitters.
+The Space Unity Exporter supports exporting both positional and global audio emitters.

 Audio support is broken into three components: